wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-Here we have the service which expose `getReposForUser` method to make an http call.
+Here we have the service which exposes the `getReposForUser` method to make an http call.
 Note the return type of the method - it's an `Observable<any>`.
 Now we can add it into the module and use it in the component:

 ```ts
 @Component({